barrelstrength/sprout-docs/docs/forms/installing-and-updating-craft-3.md

 #### OnBeforeSaveEntryEvent

 The `fakeIt` attribute has been removed as it is not longer used in the validation workflow.
 Use the 'Spam Redirect Behavior' setting instead.
 The `isValid` and `errors` attributes remain on this event and can be used by developers as a final opportunity to add custom validation behavior.
+However, it is recommended to create a Custom Captcha and add errors to the Captcha model when `verifySubmission` is validated.

 ``` php
 REMOVED